 Gradually, the Association increased its circle of contacts and members.
 Speakers were invited to give talks, and there were discussions and social events.
-But, at this time, there was little direct help in schools, so thoughts turned to providing independent, specialised, tuition facilities.
+But, at this time, there was little direct help in schools, so thoughts turned to providing independent, specialised, tuition facilities, which we decided to call “workshops”.
 The first workshop opened in September 1981 in Worcester, initially at the Stoddart Kennedy Centre on City Walls Road.
 There were five tutors teaching ten pupils.

 Initial fears over maintaining a sufficient and regular intake of pupils, and an adequate force of competent tutors, not to mention financial viability, were soon dispelled, and the problem became one of coping with the demand.
 By 1985, pupil numbers had risen to 50, and there were nine regular tutors plus reserves.
 The second workshop opened in Redditch in 1985.
 Hereford and Bromsgrove workshops followed in 1986.

 Today, there are over 100 pupils being taught by around 25 tutors.
 Pupils are given an hour’s tuition.
 Bromsgrove workshop is held on Friday evenings, the others on Saturday mornings.
 Sadly, we were forced to close the workshop in Redditch at the end of the summer term 2001 as we were unable to find someone to continue running it.
 The children were relocated to either Worcester or Bromsgrove, depending on personal preference.